Sebxs13/ML3Gui/README.md

 6. Once the file is done uploading you can now click run the output text box will inform you of anything you have to enter in the input text box
 7. If the file does not run after clicking the run button, check the discriptions next to the list of commands(The descriptions will say whether the command is valid or not)
 8. The output field will keep you updated on when the program is finished

+## Running Test Files
+1. navigate to test directory file location in terminal
+2. then type java MachineUnitTests.java

+## How to copy and paste
+1. At the top of the page there will be three tabs click on the tab that says "file in plain text"
+2. This window contains all commands saved from file or inputed in a text box and allows text to be easily copy and pasted
+3. Copy and paste the input and ensure that it is formatted correctly(ie. one 4 letter command per line)
+4. click submit
+5. The commands will now be saved and appear on this tab and the run tab.
+## Changing Colors
+1. At the top of the page there will be three tabs click on the tab that says "Settings"
+2. There will be two drop down labeled primary and secondary color.
+3. Select your desired colors and click submit
+4. If you want to go back to the default colors click reset.
+## Adding and deleting new Mlcommand lines
+1. At the top of the page there will be three tabs make sure you are on the tab that is labeled "run"
+2. On the page to the right there will be a scroll pane that lists all the commands loaded
+3. Beneath that there will be three buttons "add line", "delete line", and "submit changes"
+4. To add a new command click add line and a new line to type command in a will be added to the bottom of the scroll pane
+5. To remove a command click delete command and a line at the bottom of the scroll pane will be removed
+6. To edit current commands type into one of the text boxes and type in your new command.
+After click submit changes